charleslipku/LotteryFL/README.md

-# LotteryFL: Personalized and Communication-Efficient Federated Learning with Lottery Ticket Hypothesis on Non-IID Datasets
+# LotteryFL: Empower Edge Intelligence with Personalized and Communication-Efficient Federated Learning

-This repository is the official implementation of "LotteryFL: Personalized and Communication-Efficient Federated Learning with Lottery Ticket Hypothesis on Non-IID Datasets".
+This repository is the official implementation of "[LotteryFL: Empower Edge Intelligence with Personalized and Communication-Efficient Federated Learning](https://ieeexplore.ieee.org/abstract/document/9708944)".

 ## Requirements